Montego Bay United surge to the top of the Wray & Nephew Jamaica Premier League

 Mobay United surge to the top of Wray & Nephew JPL after dominant win

 Match Day 6 concludes on Monday with a double-header at the Waterhouse Mini Stadium.
-Second-place Portmore United will square off with Molynes United at 5:00 p.m., before Waterhouse welcome fourth-place Chapelton Maroons at 7:30 p.m.
+Third-place Portmore United will face Molynes United at 5:00 p.m., before hosts Waterhouse entertain fourth-place Chapelton Maroons at 7:30 p.m.

 Read More